slatedocs/slate/source/includes/_behavioral_data.md

 });
 ```

-The conversion resource should be called when a user purchases a product (or successfully performs another action important to your site).
-Pass in the search term so we can learn which items are receiving conversions and increase their ranking in the autocomplete index.
-You can also pass in an optional item parameter to indicate which item the customer purchased.
-If your autocomplete has multiple sections, also pass in the autocomplete_section param with the appropriate section name.
+The `conversion` resource should be called when a user purchases a product (or successfully performs another action important to your site).
+Pass in the search `term` so we can learn which items are receiving conversions and increase their ranking in the autocomplete index.
+You can also pass in an optional `item` parameter to indicate which item the customer purchased.
+If your autocomplete has multiple sections, also pass in the `autocomplete_section` parameter with the appropriate section name.

 ### HTTP Request